jefffhaynes/XBee/README.md

 ### Quick Start ###

-Here is a simple example with a coordinator on COM3 and an arbitrary number of end devices that we're going to configure and monitor for sampling.
+Here is a simple example with a coordinator and an arbitrary number of end devices that we're going to configure and monitor for sampling.

-<strong>Ensure the coordinator is in API Mode 1</strong>
+<strong>Ensure that the controller (the physically attached XBee) is in API Mode 1</strong>

 ```C#